 Interdisciplinary Brain Science

-The courses are open to the whole scientific community, regardless of affiliation with the HBP, but especially target the following groups:
+The courses were open to the whole scientific community, regardless of affiliation with the HBP, but especially target the following groups:

 • Master‘s students already carrying out research